davidbhayes/mini-quilt/readme.txt

 = How do the colors work? =

 They're derived from the time of year.
 Deep winter days are solidly blue, spring is the green time of year, and fall is orangish tones.
 (These are Northern Hemisphere seasons if you were wondering.)
 Essentially, every single day of the year has a subtly different color, almost imperceptibly subtle.
-But if, like most blogger, your publishing is spaced by a week or more and irratic, you'll see very interesting colors side-by-side.
+But if, like most blogger, your publishing is spaced by a week or more and erratic, you'll see very interesting colors side-by-side.
 (For more on this, I'd encourage you check out my blog, which has a number of posts relating to this algorithm I created.)

 = What's a Mini Bar? =